Employer Insights

 Employee Notice of Leave

-Employees are required to issue a notice 30 days in advance when requesting to use OFLA provided leave – unless it's an emergency.
+Employees are required to issue a notice 30 days in advance when requesting to use OFLA, provided leave – unless it's an emergency.
 The goal here is for employees to comply with company policy and give the employer time to request the necessary information for qualification purposes.

 In cases of inadequate notice, employers can reduce the unused leave benefits if the time off category falls under OFLA requirements, but not FMLA criteria.
 This can be no more than the number of days of leave the employee has taken without providing timely notice of leave.
 Any reduction in these benefits may not exceed three weeks in a year's accrual period.
-Employees can be disciplined for non-adherence to the leave notice policy, but it must be the same discipline received for other types of time off request notices (like vacation).
+Employees can be disciplined for non-adherence to the leave notice policy, but it must be the same discipline received for other types of time-off request notices (like vacation).

 Employer OFLA Notices

 If the leave denial is due to incorrect or incomplete medical verification forms, the written notice should clarify the required corrections.
-It should be ensured the employee has enough time to make the changes.
+It should be ensured that the employee has enough time to make the changes.

 OFLA Medical Verification and Treatment Scheduling